Hanan-Nawaz/Daraz-Price-Comparator/README.md

 ## File Structure

-- `ecommerce-product-comparator/`: Contains the code and configuration for the E-commerce Price Comparator🌐🛍️ project.
+- `ecommerce-product-comparator/`: Contains the code and configuration for the Daraz Price Comparator🌐🛍️ project.
   - `process-imgs/`: Contains helping images related to the project.
     - `ecommerce-product-comparator-logo.jpg`: Logo image for the project.
     - `ecommerce-product-comparator-process.jpg`: Process/Roadmap image for the project.
   - `main.py`: Contains code, generally calling other classes.
   - `code/`: Conatins all the code files.
     - `daraz_scraper.py`: Conatins code to scrape from Daraz.
-    - `telemart_scraper.py`: Conatins code to scrape from Telemart.
     - `extract.py`: Contains code to call both scrapers.
     - `transform.py`: Contains code to implement Extract, Transform and Load.
     - `load_to_mongodb.py`: Conatins code to load data into MongoDb using PyMongo.